Start9Labs/documentation/site/source/device-guides/ios/tor-ios.rst

 Running Tor on iOS
 ==================

 .. warning:: Orbot is currently broken for iOS.
 We are hopeful that a future release of Orbot or iOS will resolve the issue.
+In the meantime, please refer to the :ref:`Connecting Remotely<connecting-tor>` page and review the available options.

 #.
 Download and install `Orbot from the Apple appstore <https://apps.apple.com/us/app/orbot/id1609461599>`_.
 #.
 Open Orbot and tap on "Settings".